tylerlevine/pr/README.md

 pr approve 12
 ```

-This will mark the pull request as approveed, create a review tag, and push the review tag to the remote repository.
+This will mark the pull request as approved, create a review tag, and push the review tag to the remote repository.

 ## Merging a pull request

-Once you have your pull request approveed by another engineer, you can run the merge command to incorporate your change into the upstream branch.
+Once you have your pull request approved by another engineer, you can run the merge command to incorporate your change into the upstream branch.

 First, checkout the branch you want to merge:
 ```